meadsteve/lagom/docs/index.md

 some_thing = container[SomeClass] # An instance of SomeClass will be built with an instance of MyDataSource provided
 ```

+## Defining construction

 ### Defining how to build a type if can't be inferred automatically
-If lagom can't infer (or you don't want it to) how to build a type you can instruct
+If lagom can't infer how to build a type (or you don't want it to), you can instruct
 the container how to do this.

 ```python